Clare Pattinson – Food Police

-The three menu holders are humorous, interactive mechanical toys, inviting the diner to partake in the animation of the characters on top of the wooden mechanical boxes.
+The three menu holders are humorous automatons, a kind of interactive mechanical toy, inviting the diner to partake in the animation of the characters on top of the wooden mechanical boxes.
 The characters signify the food police in pursuit of the food thief, and aims to question food fashions, food propaganda and expectations and prejudices around food.

 Clare has worked with street homeless people for the past twenty-five years and finds it interesting how ‘we’, as a society regard food.
 This is heightened when she observes some of the clients she has worked with, who have more pressing dependences such as alcohol or substance misuse, or people with eating disorders who have little interest in food other than as a necessity or fuel.
 On the other hand, there are people dying around the world from lack of basic nutrition, which sometimes makes the whole food rhetoric business appear even more absurd.